 Working on this is a lot of fun as it allows me to combine my enjoyment of World of Warcraft with my passion for coding.
 DontCast is an addon that warns players when their target would be immune to damage (i.e. "don't bother casting").
 It displays the name and icon of their opponent's damage mitigating ability, along with a timer counting down the seconds until the ability expires.

-Originally created for my own use but added to Curse in case anyone else found it useful - I thought maybe a dozen people would download it; as of mid-2015 it has over 18,000 downloads!
+Originally created for my own use but added to Curse in case anyone else found it useful - I thought maybe a dozen people would download it, but it currently has over 200,000 downloads!

 View on GitHub.